Garrison Kane: Fictional character biography

-Kane was a former member of Cable's mercenary team called Six Pack.
-Although he was the youngest member, he was not immature and handled himself well enough in the field.
-Kane was with Six Pack on a mission to Iran, and had confrontations with Cable's evil clone Stryfe in Afghanistan and Uruguay; on one such mission, the team was ambushed by Stryfe.
-Thinking it would save the team, Kane's friend Hammer tries to hand over vital information Cable needs.
-Cable ends up shooting Hammer, paralyzing him.
-Prevented from rescuing the entire team, Cable flees through time, leaving his friends.
+Kane is a former member of Cable's mercenary team Six Pack.
+During a mission in Iran, the team is ambushed by Stryfe, a clone of Cable.
+Prevented from rescuing the entire team, Cable flees through time, leaving his friends behind.
 In the ensuing destruction, Kane loses his arms and legs.
+The Weapon X program transforms Kane into a cyborg, grafting cybernetic arms in place of his real ones.